-Native Launchpad will provide Indigenous artists with tools and resources needed to further their careers and introduce them to the world of arts presenting and management.
-It is a development program for professional Indigenous artists who are interested in touring yet have little experience working with presenters and need guidance and assistance to break into the touring market.
+Native Launchpad provides US-based Indigenous artists with the tools and resources needed to further their careers and introduce them to the world of arts presenting and management.
+It is a development program for professional Indigenous performing artists who are interested in touring yet have little experience working with presenters and need guidance to break into the touring market.

-The Launchpad is a response to the demonstrated need among U.S.-based Indigenous artists and is open to those who self-identify as such.
-In AIP documents and forms, the term Indigenous refers to: member or descendant of a Native American, Alaska Native or Native Hawaiian nation or community, including Native/First Peoples of Canada, Mexico, and U.S. Territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
-This includes individuals without official tribal status who are members of Native communities, and tribal members or descendants not living in their homelands or home community.
+The Native Launchpad is a response to a demonstrated need among US-based Indigenous performing artists for support and visibility and is open to those who self-identify as such.
+In Advancing Indigenous Performance (AIP) documents and forms, the term Indigenous (or Native) refers to member or descendant of a Native American, Alaska Native or Native Hawaiian nation or community, including US-based Native/First Peoples of Canada, Mexico, and US Territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the US Virgin Islands.
+This includes individuals without official tribal status who are members of Native communities, and tribal members or descendants not living in their homeland or home community.

-The total estimated value of each Native Launchpad award is $40,000 over the three-year cycle of the cohort including a $17,000 cash award, membership in the Western Arts Alliance and Association of Performing Arts Professionals, travel support, professional development and mentoring.
-Recipients of this award are asked to commit to engage in all elements of the Native Launchpad award for the duration of the three years.
-Participants will be eligible to seek additional funding through WAA’s Advancing Indigenous Performance’s travel and touring funds during the three years of the award.
+The total estimated value of each Native Launchpad award is $40,000 over the three-year cycle of the cohort including a $17,000 cash award, membership in the Western Arts Alliance and Association of Performing Arts Professionals (APAP), Travel Assistance and Touring Funds, career development and mentoring.
+Recipients will be eligible to seek additional funding through WAA's AIP travel and touring funds during the three years of the award.

-In the 2019 round, four (4) Native Launchpad Artist awards will be made.
-In addition, a cohort of up to ten (10) AIP Fellows will be selected to attend the WAA Conference (August 26-28, 2019; Los Angeles, CA) and receive access to AIP professional development webinars and networking opportunities.
+In the 2020 round, five (5) Native Launchpad Artist awards will be made.
+In addition, a cohort of up to ten (10) AIP Fellows will be selected to attend the WAA Conference (August 29- September 3, 2020; San Diego CA and Tijuana, Mexico) and receive access to AIP professional development webinars and networking opportunities.

 Applications will require: